Home | Knife Skills | How To Cut Asparagus

 Have you ever bought asparagus because you were curious about what it tastes like, but when you get home you look at it and wonder what you are supposed to do with them before you cook them?

-Well, I am going to go over two ways on how to cut asparagus so that you can enjoy the vegetable and their delicious flavors to the fullest.
+Well, I am going to go over two ways how to cut asparagus so that you can enjoy the vegetable and its delicious flavors to the fullest.

 When buying your asparagus you want to look for firm green spears with tightly compact buds on their heads.
 If they are droopy at all they are most likely on their way out.